martinsander00/martinsander00/README.md

 ## I'm a Student and Developer!

-- 💻 Front End Developer
+- 💻 Full Stack Developer
 - 🎯 I’m currently learning Solidity
-- 🥅 2022 Goals: Keep lerning more about web3
+- 🥅 2023 Goals: Keep lerning more about web3
 - 🏴‍☠️ Check out the NFT collection I designed and created the website for: [PiratesMeta](https://opensea.io/collection/pirates-of-the-metaverse-by-drip-studios)